 How To Protect A Child From A Narcissistic Father

-A narcissistic father may not hurt his children physically but has a major effect on their mental health.
+A narcissistic father may not hurt his children physically but has a major psychological impact on them.
 Here are some ways a mother or an adult can protect a child from a narcissistic father (5).

 - Let the child know that they can talk to you.
 Ask them if they would like to see a therapist or anyone else they want to talk to.